maubanel/GMS2-Action-Adventure-Game/resolve-collision/README.md

 ##### `Step 6.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
 Run over the collision volume and see if we get the collision message.
 When we exit it we should get the the non collision message.
 This will only update if we are moving to the right.
+It is behaving for me the way I expect it to.

 https://user-images.githubusercontent.com/5504953/152657786-6ad04b97-9e21-4402-b3fc-6a5114a1cb51.mp4

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 7.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

+Let's replace the debug messages and actually align the sprite.
+There is a quick (computationally) way of doing this.
+This only works with power of 2 sizes (our player is 64 by 64).
+This aligns a player to a 32 pixel boundary using binary arithmetic: `x = x & ~31;`.

+So since the right hand side is colliding we want to align to the right hand side of the sprite so we alter this to `x = ((bbox_right & ~31) - 1) + right_offset`.

+Make changes to **obj_player | End Step** event.

 ![alt_text](images/.png)